jasongitmail/super-sitemap/README.md

 table could contain multiple rows with the same params, like in the 2nd and 3rd examples.

-Then if your result is an array of objects, convert into a 2D array of string
+Convert the result into a [supported param value type](#param-values), we'll use 2D array here:
-values:

 ```js
 const arrayOfArrays = resultFromDB.map((row) => Object.values(row));
 // [['usa','new-york'],['usa', 'california']]
 ```

-That's it.
+Then provide these values within your sitemap config's `paramValues` object for the appropriate route.

 ## Example sitemap output